-Other developmental and even some behavioural interventions are successful at supporting children with developmental differences to reach FEDC 3, but DIR/Floortime can help children move beyond this capacity into the more complex capacities of relating, communicating, and thinking.
+Other developmental and even some behavioural interventions are successful at supporting children with developmental differences to reach the third Functional Emotional Developmental Capacity, but DIR/Floortime can help children move beyond this capacity into the more complex capacities of relating, communicating, and thinking.
 Below is not meant to be a comprehensive list, but hopefully you will find some helpful suggestions here.

 DISCLAIMER: These are general suggestions and guidelines.
 Context is important and can impact how to handle a stumbling block.
 Children can also exhibit certain behaviours at home or with you that differ from those at school or in other settings with others.
 Please contact a professional for specific recommendations for your own child.

-At FEDC 5: Child is regulated, engaging and having purposeful emotional interactions in a continuous flow with social problem-solving but is not creating ideas
+At the 5th Developmental Capacity: Child is regulated, engaging and having purposeful emotional interactions in a continuous flow with social problem-solving but is not creating ideas.

 FEDC 5 is the next capacity that follows from the child who is regulated (FEDC 1), engaged (FEDC 2), communicating with you in a back-and-forth fashion that involves gestures, glances, emotional signalling, body language or words (FEDC 3), and able to sustain complex circles of communication and problem-solve with you (FEDC 4).
 This next capacity (FEDC 5) is about symbol formation, imaginary play, and creating emotional ideas.

-At this capacity the child’s creativity emerges as (s)he uses language to express ideas.
-The child begins to show his/her imagination by engaging in pretend play and interacts with caregivers and peers in pretend play because (s)he understands symbols.
+At this capacity the child’s creativity emerges as they use language to express ideas.
+The child begins to show their imagination by engaging in pretend play and interacts with caregivers and peers in pretend play because they understand symbols.
 And very important to this capacity is connecting emotions to the ideas.
 The child will have the ability to replicate real life through play.